 On the other hand we have local explanations, which in this case are used to explain the behavior of the algorithm for more specific and personalized cases.
 In this case, we will take into account the individual profile of each user, in which there may be variations compared to the global recommendations.
 In this case, our Netflix user may be a night-time consumer who has no problem watching a long movie until late in the morning, or in the case of the bank, that our client has a fairly stable and secure job, with which he would not have trouble paying the debt.

-To take advantage of the opportunities that AI offers us, we must be able to explain the decisions behind an algorithm, so we can offer our clients unbiased advice that will help them overcome their difficulties and improve their quality of life.
+To take advantage of the opportunities that AI offers us, we must be able to explain the decisions behind an algorithm.
+If we do this, we can offer our clients unbiased advice that will help them overcome their difficulties and improve their quality of life.